XhrCkYsSgZokJL/group-chat-deals/README.md

 **Ready to monetize your community?**

-P2D Bot - Where conversation meets commerce, and participation pays.
+DealFlow - Where conversation meets commerce, and participation pays.

 *Built on Base • Powered by AI • Rewarded with Crypto*